 About the Immobilise System

-Immobilise is the world's largest FREE register of possession ownership details, working to reduce crime and repatriate recovered personal property to its rightful owners.
+Immobilise is the world's largest FREE register of possession ownership details.
+Together with its sister sites the police's NMPR and CheckMEND, it helps to reduce crime and repatriate recovered personal property to its rightful owners.

 Immobilise can be used by members of the public and businesses to register their valued possessions or company assets.
-All registered items and ownership details are then viewable by police though the National Mobile Property Regiser (NMPR), which can be used by law enforcement to trace owners of lost and stolen property.
+All registered items and ownership details are then viewable by police on the national property database the NMPR; this is a benefit unique to Immobilise users.

 The Immobilise system was launched in Australia in 2023.
 It follows in the footsteps of the successful UK service that has had the support of the police, the mobile phone industry and central government since its inception.
 With the support of the public, along with retail and insurance organisations, the service has grown to hold details of over 34 million items of property across the US, UK and Australia.